mazharktk5/mazharktk5/README.md

 Hello there!
 I'm **Mazhar Ahmad**, a passionate developer from Pakistan.
 Welcome to my GitHub profile.
 Here you'll find a collection of my open-source projects, contributions, and learning journey.

-I’m currently a **5th semester Computer Science student at the University of Peshawar** and a **Full Stack Developer (MERN)**.
-I'm also exploring the exciting world of **AI, Machine Learning, and Robotics** — always ready to embrace new challenges and technologies.
+I’m currently a **6th semester Computer Science student at the University of Peshawar** and a **Full Stack Developer (MERN)**.
+I'm also exploring the exciting world of **AI and software engineering** — always ready to embrace new challenges and technologies.

 ## 📞 Let's Connect